 What religion, in the name of truth and honesty, reflects the violence and desperation of the natural life?
 What religion upholds the symbols that nod a head to the sacrifices of brutal reality?
 Real life, below the surface of our noble conscious existence, is so immoral, short, pained and traumatic that not many face it.
 They turn away and look towards distracting figureheads of love and happiness.
 They deceive themselves.
 Real life; the life of the world, is not often represented or illuminated by religious texts or preachers.
 People want religion to be an escape from the truth.
 Satanism is not a religion for such people.”

 Satanism is about reality.
 In reality, all living beings die.
 There are no exceptions.
-Satanism, in embracing life and indulgence, is in affect striving against death.
-However, death will eventually win, it is inevitable.
+Satanism, in embracing life and indulgence, is in effect striving against death.
+However, it is inevitable that death will eventually win.
 Satan, representing reality and the Human condition, symbolizes the victory of death.
-This eternal truth is more meaningful and potent than deceitful symbols of life, of reincarnation or of other spiritual pipe dreams.”
+This eternal truth is more meaningful and potent than deceitful symbols of life, of reincarnation and of other spiritual pipe dreams.”

 “Satan represents Doubt.
 God did not want Adam and Eve to eat of the Tree of Knowledge of Good and Evil.
 Allah did not want his creation to doubt his word.
 In both theologies, it was Satan, the most intelligent created being, who stood up against this enforced ignorance.
 Satan tells mankind: Search for knowledge, even in taboo places.
 Shaitan told the Djinn: Let us test God's word, let us not mindlessly believe all that God says.
 Although these myths are irrelevant to the modern world, the role of Satan is very much relevant to our lives and our search for knowledge.
 Enlightenment is the ability to look past stated truth and dogma, and Lucifer is the Crown Prince of Satan that represents our search for enlightenment.”